1906 United States gubernatorial elections

 United States gubernatorial elections were held in 1906, in 28 states, concurrent with the House and Senate elections, on November 6, 1906 (except in Arkansas, Georgia, Maine, Oregon and Vermont, which held early elections).

-In Iowa, the gubernatorial election was held in an even-numbered year for the first time, having previously been held in odd-numbered years with the previous election taking place in 1903.
+In Iowa, the gubernatorial election was held in an even-numbered year for the first time, having previously been held in odd-numbered years.
+The previous election in this state took place in 1903.

 In Oregon, the gubernatorial election was held in June for the last time, moving to the same day as federal elections from the 1910 elections.